pucheng-tan/WordFlow-wiki/Meetings/Tutorial-Meeting-5.md

 1. Discuss the test strategy (Unit/ Integration/ End to end/ …)
 2. Choose a GUI library and do proof of concept (PyQt/ tkinter/ …)
 3. Discuss code convention
+4. Assign some work if ready to do so

 ## Meeting Notes
 *